-At least 20 killed in Nagorno-Karabakh fuel depot blast as thousands flee
+Death toll rises in Nagorno-Karabakh fuel depot blast as thousands flee

 Will Azerbaijan take full control of Nagorno-Karabakh?

-They also said 290 people had been hospitalised and “dozens of patients remain in critical condition”.
+Last week’s offensive came after a months-long blockade of the region by Azerbaijan that caused shortages of essential supplies.

+“As a result of the explosion, Azerbaijan prepared nearby local hospitals and started negotiations on the evacuation of the wounded, but representatives of the Armenian residents of Karabakh did not accept this proposal,” said Al Jazeera’s correspondent Osama bin Javaid, reporting from the Azerbaijani city of Horadiz.

-The announcement came amid people fleeing the region, with Armenia saying that 13,350 “forcibly displaced persons” entered the country.
-In a statement, the government also said it would provide accommodation for all those in need.
+The announcement of the death toll came as thousands of people continued to flee the region, with Armenia saying that 28,120 ethnic Armenians had entered the country.
+The government also said it would provide accommodation for all those in need.

-On the diplomatic front, national security advisers from Azerbaijan, Armenia, France, Germany and the European Union special representative for the region are scheduled to meet in Brussels on Tuesday.

-Simon Mordue, chief diplomatic adviser to European Council President Charles Michel, will chair the talks, the latter’s spokesperson told Al Jazeera.

-“This is to take stock of the current situation and prepare for a possible meeting of leaders in Granada,” said Ecaterina Casinege, referring to the Spanish city.
+US National Security Council spokeswoman Adrienne Watson said the US urged humanitarian access to the region.

+“We are saddened by the news that at least 68 people have been killed and hundreds injured in an explosion at a fuel depot in Nagorno-Karabakh and express deep sympathy to the residents of Nagorno-Karabakh and to all of those suffering,” she said.

+“We urge continued humanitarian access to Nagorno-Karabakh for all those in need.”

+Samantha Power, head of the US Agency for International Development (USAID), said the US would send $11.5m in humanitarian aid.

 Azerbaijan’s military attacked Nagorno-Karabakh on September 19, announcing 24 hours later to have won control over the enclave.
+The offensive forced ethnic Armenian authorities in the region to agree to lay down weapons and start “reintegration” talks, under a ceasefire agreement brokered by traditional regional powerhouse Russia.

 Azerbaijani authorities promised to respect the rights and security of Armenians living in the region.
-But the news of their reintegration into Azerbaijan was met with panic and chaos among Karabakh’s ethnic Armenians who fear that the long history of hatred and violence between the two would make any form of co-habitation impossible.
+But the news of their reintegration into Azerbaijan met panic and chaos among ethnic Armenians who feared that the long history of hatred and violence between the two would make any form of co-habitation impossible.

 On the road heading to Armenia, more and more residents from the region appeared to be trying to get out.

+“It’s a steady stream of people, we have seen in the distance miles and miles of queues of people lining up to leave,” said bin Javaid.

+“The people are living with whatever they can put their hands, in whatever vehicle they can find, but they want to go out despite all assurances that have been given by the Azerbaijani authorities,” he added.

-At the refugee centre in Goris, Valentina Asryan, a 54-year-old from the village of Vank who fled with her grandchildren, said her brother-in-law was killed and several other people were injured by Azerbaijani fire.
+At a refugee centre in Goris, Valentina Asryan, a 54-year-old from the village of Vank who fled with her grandchildren, told the AFP news agency her brother-in-law was killed and several other people were injured by Azerbaijani fire.

 A long dispute